ICEPAYdev/WooCommerce/README.md

 * Dev - Now includes basic information about the installation.
 * Dev - Wordpress Plugin overview page now includes a direct Settings link to the ICEPAY settings.
 * Dev - Module now only supports WooCommerce > 2.3.
-* Dev - Added German as supported language in the plugin (not translated yet).
+* Dev - Added German as supported language in the plugin (rough translation).

 ### 2.3.1 - 14/04/2015
 * Fix - Removed the custom Afterpay tax correction.